-Step 3 If any ports on the card are in service, place them out of service (OOS,MT):
+Step 3 If any ports on the card are in service, place them out of service (OOS,MT or Locked,maintenance):

-Before placing a port out of service (OOS,MT) or OOS,DSBLD (or Locked, disabled), ensure that no live traffic is present.
+Before placing a port out of service (OOS,MT or Locked,maintenance) or OOS,DSBLD (or Locked,disabled), ensure that no live traffic is present.

 - a.
 In node view (single-shelf mode) or shelf view (multishelf mode), double-click the reporting card to open the card view. - b.
-Click the Provisioning > Line tabs. - c.
-Click the Admin State column of any in-service (IS) ports. - d.
-Choose OOS,MT (or Locked,maintenance) to take the ports out of service. - Step 4 If a circuit has been mapped to the card, complete the "Delete a Circuit" procedure on page 2-180.
+Click the Provisioning > Line tabs.

+- c.
+Click the Admin State column of any in-service (IS or Unlocked) ports. - d.
+Choose OOS,MT (or Locked,maintenance) to take the ports out of service. - Step 4 If a circuit has been mapped to the card, complete the "Delete a Circuit" procedure on page 2-241.